virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}`:
     - `result` - result code.
 The successful action result is *'0'*.

-### onBeforeSetDockerRunCmd
+### onBeforeSetRunCmd

-The event will be executed before the [*setDockerRunCmd*](/reference/docker-actions/#docker-environment-variables) action.
+The event will be executed before the [*setRunCmd*](/reference/docker-actions/#docker-environment-variables) action.
 It is triggered for every docker container, upon setting run configs.
 This event is compatible with Docker containers only.

 **Event Placeholders:**